tan19/QuantWeb/docs/LeetCode/_LeetCodeSol/index.md

 ---
 # Index

+Ask yourself:
+- Can I sort the array first?
+- Can I compute the presum (both direction) first?
+- Does a pre-dictionary help?
+- Can I solve it using recursive function calls?

 Algorithm design is mainly about **how to reduce problem size and to avoid repetitive computation**.
 The search part of the algorithm is usually DFS (Depth First Search), through recursive function calls or stack simulation; or BFS (Breadth First Search), through for and while loops or simulated by a queue.
 These two are often exchangeable and are a trivial decision once the algorithm design is done.

 The algorithm design can be seen as to search in a **data structure**, which can be visualized as a graph, where